teia-community/teia-docs/README.md

 ## Repository Structure

-- `DocumentArchive` — Historical and reference documents preserved for archival purposes (not actively maintained).
+- `DocumentArchive/` — Historical and reference documents preserved for archival purposes (not actively maintained).
 - `teia-docs/` — Source for the Docusaurus-powered documentation site.
 - `wiki/` — Mirror of the GitHub Wiki for drafts and early notes.
 - `.github/workflows/` — Actions to sync wiki content and deploy the docs site.